-I have a passion for side saddle, but have also trained and competed to a high level in most disciplines.
+I have trained and competed to a high level in most disciplines.
 I have been lucky enough to ride at all the major shows in England and have competed and judged abroad.

 I very much enjoy the camaraderie of Cherwell Valley Riding Club, plus the wonderful training and learning opportunities offered by the club.
 I am very honoured to be part of the team!

 Mary Stephens, equestrian mental skills coach, show jumping